osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/pi-event-frames-interface-manager/server-information-tab.md

 <!-- Static topic.
 No modifications usually required -->

 The **Server Information** tab is where you configure the PI Data server and PI Asset server that you intend to use with the interface instance.
-The interface can generate either batches in the PI Batch Database or event frames in the PI Asset Framework.
+The interface generates event frames in the PI Asset Framework.

 ## PI Data server (/HOST) settings

-The PI Data server specified under PI Data server specifies the server to which the interface sends batch data. _Host_ is the IP address or fully-qualified domain name of the PI Data server or PI Collective.
-If the server that you want to use is not listed in the drop-down menu, add it to the known servers table using the [About PI-SDK utility](https://docs.osisoft.com/bundle/pi-server/page/pi-server.html).
+The PI Data server specified under PI Data server specifies the server to which the interface sends tag data. _Host_ is the IP address or fully-qualified domain name of the PI Data server or PI Collective.
+If the server that you want to use is not listed in the drop-down menu, add it to the known servers table using the [PI System Explorer](https://docs.aveva.com/bundle/pi-server-af-pse/page/1019495.html).

 If you are using a PI Data Archive version prior to 3.4.380.36, select **Use explicit log** in to specify a **PI user name** and **PI password**.